Are you worried about Kitty’s recent change in behavior?

 If your cat has stopped eating and hasn’t had any food in 24 hours, call your veterinarian.
 Kitty will need to be assessed and treated as soon as possible.

-Read more about why cats stop eating and our guide about how to get a cat to eat again, filled with advice given by experienced cat owners.
+Read more about our guide about how to get a cat to eat again, filled with advice given by experienced cat owners.

 “Why Does My Cat Suddenly Act Frightened and Hide?”

 Well, your cat is probably afraid.
 The question is – of what?

 A cat may actually try to hide away from pain.
 In fact, many owners of outdoor cats have noticed how their cats wander off and hide under a bush when the time comes for them to die.
 Watch for other signs that your cat may be in pain and talk to your veterinarian if you suspect Kitty may be ill.

 Once you rule out health issues, it’s time to look for whatever it was that scared your cat.
 Sometimes the answer is easy.
 A new pet, a visitor, fireworks outside or even seeing a strange feral cat through the window can send a timid cat into hiding.

 For some cats, going to the vet is a nerve-wracking experience and requires a period of time to de-stress once they get home.
 Hiding may be a cat’s way of calming themselves down before returning to normal behavior.